 Let’s say you want to contribute to the web application that powers this website (check it out here).

-How do you do that?
-This is a production-ready workflow that is actually used by contributors to this website.
-We’ll assume here that you do not have write access to the original repository.
+How do you contribute when you do not have write access to the repository?
+Below is a production-ready workflow that is actually used by contributors to this website.
+We’ll assume here that you have commented on an open issue and that it has been assigned to you.

 The key players in this story will be the